Warner Woodworth

 It's been a long time since our senior year at South High.
 I'll never forget the influence of Principal Ralph Backman, Armont Willardson, Assistant principal Merrill Linford, Eudora Zarr, Moroni Schwab, and others.
 I'm also grateful for my parents, Arthur and Ruth Woodworth, especially my Mom, who encouraged me when I was despondent, who inspired me with the idea I could accomplish anything in this life, and who was often at South High when I conducted the assemblies, gave speeches, etc.

 Here’s a little story: After living a year in Hawaii in the mid 1980s, we moved back to Utah and I took my whole family (8 kids living at home at the time) up to tour South High on the last day before it was being shut down.
-We all tumbled out of the big van, and I had them all kneel on the grass facing the school in reverence and respect as I sang (and tried to get them to sing along) the old school song.
+We all tumbled out of the big van, and I had them all kneel on the grass facing the school in reverence and respect as I sang (and tried to get them to sing along) the old South school song.
 Then we toured the building, saw trophies of our victories, including my soccer team when we won the state championship in 1960.

 It was wonderful to recall past memories from our days in school back in the Sixties.
 We then learned that the building would be refurbished and in many ways made better than it was when we all went there.
 After the school was upgraded and became the Salt Lake Community College/South Campus, we went back for another tour, and were amazed at how beautiful those hallowed halls had become.